Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 (CRACK)

-As another tremor tore through the earth, Telos vanished into the collapsing stone, snapping his fingers.
-A colossal green barrier erupted, its power reverberating through the ruins.
+Another tremor ripped through the ground.
+Telos vanished into the falling stone, snapping his fingers as a colossal green barrier surged up, its force echoing through the ruins.

 After his voice echoed in the collapsing hallway, he said those final words.